nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.1.8 Searching for a recipe: `searchR` <a id="search-recipe"></a>
 Contributed by: Caitlin

-Finds recipes in the Recipe List that contains all the specified ingredient(s), or whose name or tag(s) contain any of the specified keywords.
+<br> Finds recipes in the Recipe List that contains all the specified ingredient(s), or whose name or tag(s) contain any of the specified keywords.

 <br>  The image below is what Wishful Shrinking looks like after you have searched for a recipe.
 In this case, the recipe is being searched by ingredients. <br><br>
 <img src="images/feature/recipe/SearchRecipeImage.png" width="550" height="300">